 Depending on the size of your database and how many monthly email campaigns you send, analyzing the responses for valuable data can be downright overwhelming.

 LeadGnome is a web-based reply email management service that automatically mines your email responses for valuable Account Based Intelligence.
 Armed with powerful lead-to-account matching, the software automatically applies the new or enhanced data to the correct target account and creates alerts for you within your CRM when action is needed — like when your prospect leaves the company!

 Imagine receiving the original LTC autoreply as many as 6 – 9 months before your competitors notice the hard bounce, and being able to reach out to Jane and Bob and congratulate them on their new roles.
 With LeadGnome, you can be the first one in.

 Instead of assuming a LTC or hard bounce is a negative, or simply updating your database with someone’s new email address, view these as sales trigger events and leverage them to your advantage!

-Start your FREE 30 day trial of LeadGnome now and get trigger event emails a month (or more) before your competitors.
+Start your FREE Trial of LeadGnome now and get trigger event emails a month (or more) before your competitors.